Xraigor/castle/README.md

 Also designed a script to express the Price range, store it as XRegExp.

+# Html for searching restaurant
+>Searching

+In the front-end folder I design a website for searching the michelin starred restaurant.

+One button for name searching(Using reguler expression), one button for details searching( price and rating ).

 # Castle

 > Sleep well with Relais & Châteaux